The Ins and Outs of Getting a Credit Repair Merchant Account

 The best way to keep chargebacks low is to offer clients full refunds.
 A refund is much more cost-effective than a chargeback.
 When a dissatisfied customer contacts a merchant, the customer service representative should immediately offer a full refund instead of explaining the charge and the terms of the transaction.
 After a refund and receipt are issued and received by the client, the merchant should then try to provide a new paid service.
 Taking this action removes the chargeback potential of the first transaction and gives the merchant’s ability to process in the long term.

-Chargeback mitigation programs, like the one EMB offers, are good ways to keep chargeback ratios down.
+Chargeback mitigation programs, like Chargeback Suite that EMB offers, are good ways to keep chargeback ratios down.
 EMB has created an elite alert and prevention system for high-risk merchants, including credit repair businesses, by partnering with Verifi and its new Cardholder Dispute Resolution Network (CDRN) and Ethoca’s alert system, that makes it easier to fight chargebacks.

 CDRN operates with banks and card issuers, enabling merchants to resolve credit card transaction disputes.
 This system allows merchants to achieve the greatest rate of chargeback resolutions while being directly involved in the process.
 Up to 25% off a merchant’s chargeback ratio can be trimmed by using an alert system.